LeaVerou/lea.verou.me/blog/2024/awesome/index.md

 fully remote, huge emphasis on work-life balance, and an interview process that did not feel like an interview — or even a process.
 In fact, they did not even want to look at my resume (despite my efforts 🤣).
-It is telling that **in their 10 years of existence, not a single person has left the company, and they have never had to fire anyone**.
+It is telling that **in their 10 years of existence, not a single person has left the company, and they have never had to let anyone go**.
 Moreover, it bridges the best of both worlds: despite having existed for a decade, branching out to new products[^1] and markets gives it a startup-like energy and excitement.